Friday 27th May, 2011

 She wandered off in search of batteries and left us hanging for 25 minutes only to return without batteries or microphone.
-While she was gone we stood around joking that we had all been scammed… luckily we weren’t.
+While she was gone we stood around joking that we had all been scammed… luckily we hadn’t been.

 Thankfully we scored another dry day for our ‘Ultimate Tour’ which combined walks, a boat ride, three course lunch and tram ride to the old castle.
 It was a really good overview of the city and gave us a taste of some of the sights that were worthy of more exploration.